Helenbzbz/trafficmonitoring/README.md

 .setScoreThreshold(threshold)
 .setMaxResults(maxResults)

 # Part 3.
-Deployment on Android
+Deployment on Raspberry Pi

 ## Overview
 The deployment applies prebuilt tensorflow lite libraries and a custom tensorflow lite model to process a continuous stream on the Raspberry pi.